aisyahrostam/SoftwareQualityCA/CodingStandards.md

 3. Minimising Complexity
 When a code is complicated, it is more likely to fall victim to bugs.
 Coding standards assit in the construction of less complicated software programs, which reduces bugs.

+#How can you following coding standards?

+1. Comments in the code and code documentation
+When developing code, it is a good idea to leave comments.
+It aids in the comprehension of your code by other engineers.
+Every method should begin with a remark describing what the method or function does, as well as its different parameters, return values and flaws.
+In addition, the comments should explain the function of each the files and also the classes.
+However even though it is important to include comments in your code, please avoid commenting on obvious pieces of code.
+GIVE DIAGRAMS HERE

+2. Ensuring consistent name schemes
+There are two very popular naming schemes which developers usually follow:
+1. CamelCase - this is a name convention which does not capatise the first letter of the word however it does capalise the second second of the word.
+2. Underscore - using an underscore to seperate two words

+It really is up to the programmer to decide on which naming strategy they would like to use, however it is critucal that the naming scheme remains consistent thtough the code

+3. Nesting structures with a lot of depth should be minimised The code can be really hard to understand if there are too many nesting structures involved, as a result, deeping nesting should be avoided wherever possible

+4. Refactor the code
+Refacoring is done to help improve the readability of the code without ever effecting the main functionailities of the code